 Guided Forest Walk

-Beyond chimpanzee treks, Budongo Forest offer excellent guided walks from Kaniyo Pabidi and Busingiro sectors often tailored to visitors’ interest and available time.
-Excellent trails traverse various altitudinal forest where towering ironwood species and East African Mahogany reach over 80m high.
-The walks are led by enthusiastic guides who will point out various primates like blue monkey, black and white colobus monkeys, red-tailed monkey, grey-cheeked mangabey, olive baboon, even chimpanzee alongside a variety of birds and butterflies.
+Beyond chimpanzee treks, Budongo Forest offer excellent guided walks from Kaniyo Pabidi and Busingiro sector offices often tailored to visitors’ interests and available time.
+Excellent trails traverse various forest structures where towering ironwood species and East African Mahogany reach over 80m high.
+The walks are led by enthusiastic guides who will point out various primates like blue monkey, black and white colobus monkey, red-tailed monkey, grey-cheeked mangabey, olive baboon, even chimpanzee, variety of birds and butterflies.

 -